Gauripawar29/-LGM-VIP-Task-4-Image-to-Pencil-Sketch-with-Python/README.md

-# -LGM-VIP-Task-4-Image-to-Pencil-Sketch-with-Python
+# LGMVIP_Data_Science-Task4Image-to-Pencil-Sketch-with-Python
-This is fourth task assigned from LGM-VIP.
-In this image convert in pencil sketch
+This is the fourth task form LGM-VIP. in which convert normal photo into the pencil sketch form